alumet-dev/alumet/plugins/procfs/README.md

 |1|`noaccess`: Users may not access any `/proc/<pid>/` directories but their own|
 |2|`invisible`: All `/proc/<pid>/` will be fully invisible to other users|
 |4|`ptraceable`: Procfs should only contain `/proc/<pid>/` directories that the caller can ptrace.
 The capability `CAP_SYS_PTRACE` may be required for PTraceable configuration|

+### Memory Mode

+There are multiple ways of obtaining the memory usage of a process.
+Some are quick but less accurate (as an optimisation, the kernel does not always provide the last up-to-date value), e.g. reading `/proc/<pid>/statm`
+Others are slower but more accurate, e.g. reading `/proc/<pid>/smaps_rollup`.

+You can set `memory_mode` to two values:
+- `quick`: expect a few milliseconds of latency per process
+- `slow_but_accurate`: expect 10x more latency (just to read memory statistics!)